 Were you injured at work?
 Do you know how much your claim is worth?
 It’s important to know what factors decide the worth of a workers’ compensation case.
 Common factors in North Carolina include:

 The first three factors work together to help assess the value of a claim.
-For example, someone who has been a laborer for 30 years and is in his mid fifties will have a very different outcome from a 20-something desk worker.
+For example, someone who has been a laborer for more than 30 years and is in his mid fifties will have a very different outcome from a 20-something desk worker.

 The American Medical Association (AMA) has an entire book of guidelines that evaluate permanent work-related injuries.
 There are many factors to consider when deciding if a person has a permanent impairment.
 Of course, permanent impairment leads to a higher level of compensation since the worker will have to deal with the injury or illness for the rest of their lives.